 Location: 112 Ryders Lane, New Brunswick

 Details: A variety of available programs help kids learn about nature as they explore 180 acres of designed gardens and natural habitats.
-Little Sprouts Garden Adventures is a drop-in program for three to five year olds and their parent or caregiver.
+Particularly, Little Sprouts Garden Adventures is a drop-in program for three to five year olds and their parent or caregiver.
 Participants join a garden exploration to learn about the natural world using their senses.
 Each session focuses on a different seasonally-appropriate topic.
 During group exploration programs, school-aged children scout selected areas of the gardens and enjoy fun activities such as garden tending and forest hikes.

 More info: www.rutgersgardens.rutgers.edu or call 732-932-8451